SelenaPSM/heatwave-airport-all-Sel/backup-dbs/backup-dbs.md

 In this lab, you will be guided through the following tasks:

-- Create a MySQL Configuration
+- Create a Manual Backup
-- Copy a MySQL Configuration, change variables and compare them
-- Update the MySQL Configuration of a DB system
+- Edit the Backup Plan of a DB System
+- Restore to a new DB System from a Manual Backup
+- Restore to a new DB System from a Point-in-Time
-- Delete unused MySQL Confiigurations
+- Delete unused MySQL Backups

 ### Prerequisites